Synerise/android-sdk/README.md

         boolean isSynerisePush = Injector.handlePushPayload(remoteMessage.getData());
     }
 ```
-When it seems like your launcher activity is not necessarily a short splash or it just simply takes some time before moving on.
+When it seems like your launcher activity is not necessarily a short splash or it just simply takes some time before moving on, you might be interested in `onNewIntent(Intent)` method.
-In this case it is preferred to override below method and set `android:launchMode="singleTop"` within your AndroidManifest activity declaration.
+In this case it is preferred to override this method and set `android:launchMode="singleTop"` within your AndroidManifest Activity declaration.
-The reason is very simple, when campaign banner came (with Open App action type) while app was minimized,
-simple push is presented to the user in the system tray.
+The reason is very simple - when campaign banner came while app was minimized, simple push is presented to the user in the system tray.
-If your launcher activity was already created and push was clicked - your onCreate(Bundle) method will not be called.
+If your launcher activity was already created and notification was clicked - your onCreate(Bundle) method will not be called.
 ```
     @Override
     protected void onNewIntent(Intent intent) {